mweststrate/remmi/readme.md

 Where [immer](https://github.com/mweststrate/immer) solves the problem of "how to update a deep, immutable state tree in a convenient way", _remmi_ solves the opposite way: "given a deep, immutable state tree, how to create reactive, bi-directional views that observe the immutable state?".
-As such, immer is basically lenses, mobx, immutable data and reactive streams smooshed together.
+As such, immer is basically cursors, mobx, immutable data and reactive streams smooshed together, helping you to transform your immutable data tree into something else, as reactively as possible.

 Note that "view" on the original state can be interpreted here in it's broadest term: derived data, UI (like React or lithtml), outgoing or incoming data streams or even OO-like data models!

 # Features